Kwenta/kwenta-state-log/kips/drafts/kip-61.md

 `traderScore / sum(traderScores) * weeklyReward total = yourReward`

 Traders will be able to claim their OP token rewards weekly in the same place that OP rewards from Synthetix are claimable.
+Rewards will begin simultaneously with rewards from Synthetic, and for the same 20 week period.

 ## Suggested KSL Changes